 In the example above, you can also see how matching label color to feature color really helps in crowded label scenarios.
 Here it is clear that the white label goes with the white point and not with the green park.

 Once you’ve resolved all of the conflicts and compromises (don’t expect it go quickly), you can turn off the pink dots and admire your lovely annotated map.

-You can refer to the Finished Map in the same project for examples.
+You can refer to the Annotated Map in the same project for examples.

 In my next post, I’ll show you how to make knockouts for labels that cross over roads or other lines.
 You can find all four parts of this series here: Map text in ArcGIS Pro.